Adithya-51107/Advanced-C-Lab-Manual/module9.md

-EXP NO:11 C PROGRAM TO DISPLAY STACK ELEMENTS USING AN ARRAY.
+PROGRAM TO DISPLAY STACK ELEMENTS USING AN ARRAY.

 Aim:
 To write a C program to display stack elements using an array.